Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ![gr-buffers](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/gr_buffers.png?raw=true)

-Deinterleaver, Derandomizer, and Depad were eventually targeted due to their simplicity or for the sake of completeness around the FEC (forward error correction) blocks.
+Deinterleaver and Depad were eventually targeted due to their simplicity or for the sake of completeness around the FEC (forward error correction) blocks.
 All targeted blocks from the gr-dtv library are boxed out in red:

 ![gr-dtv](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/gr-dtv.png?raw=true)